 GNAT supports both types of libraries.
 In the static case, the compiled code can be provided in different ways.
 The simplest approach is to provide directly the set of objects resulting from compilation of the library source files.
 Alternatively, you can group the objects into an archive using whatever commands are provided by the operating system.
 For the latter case, the objects are grouped into a shared library.

 In the GNAT environment, a library has three types of components:

 A GNAT library may expose all its source files, which is useful for documentation purposes.
 Alternatively, it may expose only the units needed by an external user to make use of the library.
 That is to say, the specs reflecting the library services along with all the units needed to compile those specs, which can include generic bodies or any body implementing an inlined routine.
 In the case of stand-alone libraries those exposed units are called interface units (see Stand-alone Ada Libraries).

 All compilation units comprising an application, including those in a library, need to be elaborated in an order partially defined by Ada's semantics.
 GNAT computes the elaboration order from the ALI files and this is why they constitute a mandatory part of GNAT libraries.
-Except in the case of stand-alone libraries, where a specific library elaboration routine is produced independently of the application(s) using the library.
+Stand-alone libraries are the exception to this rule because a specific library elaboration routine is produced independently of the application(s) using the library.